ZenHubIO/API/README.md

 #### Notes

-- `pipeline_id` is the id for one of the pipelines in your repository (i.e: In Progress, Done, QA).
-In order to obtain this id, you can use the Get the ZenHub Board data for a repository endpoint.
+- `pipeline_id` is the ID for one of the Pipelines in your repository (i.e: In Progress, Done, QA).
+In order to obtain this ID, you can use the `Get the ZenHub Board data for a repository` endpoint.
 - `position` can be specified as `top` or `bottom`, or a `0`-based position in the Pipeline such as `1`, which would be the second position in the Pipeline.

 #### Example Request Body